Possible Bearish Inside Day Candle Pattern Detected for Marsh & Mclennan (NYSE:MMC) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Marsh & Mclennan (NYSE:MMC)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Marsh & Mclennan (NYSE:MMC) based on the price action in the company's shares.
-Today's price range of $94.94 and $96.11 is within yesterday's high and low of the day.
+Yesterday's price range of $94.94 and $96.11 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Marsh & Mclennan may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Marsh & McLennan Companies, Inc. is a professional services firm providing advice and solutions in the areas of risk, strategy, and human capital.
 Marsh & McLennan offers analysis, advice, and transactional capabilities to clients worldwide.